chromium/chromium/docs/updater/functional_spec.md

   format.
 * app installer.

+For online app installs, the update server checks the compatibility between the application and the host OS that the install is attempted on.

+The updater client has equivalent support for offline installs, where no update server is involved.

-The `arch` attribute in the offline update response is used to determine compatibility of the app being installed with the host processor architecture.
+The `platform`, `arch`, and `min_os_version` attributes in the offline update response are used to determine compatibility of the app being installed with the host OS.

 Omaha 3 offline manifests have `arch` as "x64", but the Chromium functions return "x86_64" as the architecture for amd64.
 The updater accounts for this by